Skip to main content

 What to Include in Your Cohabitation Agreement (Quebec)

-A comprehensive Quebec cohabitation agreement includes several essential components to ensure it is legally sound and practically useful.
+A thorough Quebec cohabitation agreement includes several essential components to confirm it is legally sound and practically useful.

 First, identification of the parties must include the full legal names, dates of birth, and addresses of both partners, along with the date and address of the common residence.
 This establishes the context and parties bound by the agreement.